Tank vs. tankless water heater – which one is better?

 Pros of a Storage Tank Water Heater

 • Storage tank water heaters have low initial installation cost.
-To have storage tank professionally installed the typical cost ranges from about $500-$800 as opposed the tankless water heater which is between $2,000-$4,500.
+To have a storage tank professionally installed the typical cost ranges from about $500-$800 as opposed to the tankless water heater which is between $2,000-$4,500.

-• The simplicity of the storage tank water heater makes for lower cost repairs when they stop functioning properly.
+• The simplicity of the storage tank water heater makes for lower-cost repairs when they stop functioning properly.

 Cons of a Storage Tank Water Heater